isaac-dunn/gan-tutorial/README.md

 Why might this make training easier?
 Does it make a noticeable difference?

 ## Step 4: Implement the Wasserstein GAN
 Either with weight clipping or with the gradient penalty.
+I'd suggest the gradient penalty - this avoids having to tune the clipping magnitude hyperparameter.

 For weight clipping you'll need to `apply` a function to the discriminator that `clamps` its `weight.data` values.